Metastasis and Local Invasion: When Cancer Spreads

 The tests needed will vary depending upon the tumor type and location, but some of these tests could include:

-- Blood work can reveal a great deal about your dog’s general health, including white and red blood cell count, kidney, and liver function.
+• Blood work can reveal a great deal about your dog’s general health, including white and red blood cell count and kidney and liver function.

-- A biopsy, which is a small surgery to get a tumor sample to send out to a pathologist.
+• A biopsy is a small surgery to get a tumor sample to send out to a pathologist.

-- Local lymph nodes may be sampled, if they weren’t already, to look for metastasis.
+• If they weren’t already, local lymph nodes may be sampled to look for metastasis.

 Why So Many Tests, Doc?

-One of the reasons veterinarians want to run so many staging tests is because they are looking for both metastasis and local invasion, and each test might reveal clues.
+One of the reasons veterinarians want to run so many staging tests is because they are looking for both metastasis and local invasion, and each blood test, imaging test, or biopsy test might reveal more clues.

-But other tests that look for tumors elsewhere in the body will detect whether the breast tumor has metastasized (spread to distant locations).
-Since breast cancer can metastasize to the liver, your veterinarian might look for a liver mass.
-If one is found, you now know mammary cancer cells migrated from the primary tumor and are now creating a tumor in the liver.
+But mammary cancer can also spread to other locations in the body.
+So, your veterinarian may want to run other tests that look for tumors elsewhere in the body to detect whether the breast tumor has metastasized (spread to distant non-breast locations).
+For example, breast cancer can metastasize to the liver, so your veterinarian might look for a liver mass.
+If one is found, you now know mammary cancer cells migrated from the primary tumor and are now creating a mammry gland tumor in the liver.

 You don’t have to do every staging test, of course.
 The value of the information gained has to be balanced against the cost.